olcaysah/olcaysah.github.io/_pages/updates.md

 ## 2018

-* Expected graduation on August 2019 :-)
+* Expected graduation on December 2019 :-)

 * I will complete my degree as Transportation Analyst / Data Scientist